Hannibal046/Awesome-LLM/README.md

 ## LLM Leaderboard
 - [Chatbot Arena Leaderboard](https://huggingface.co/spaces/lmsys/chatbot-arena-leaderboard) - a benchmark platform for large language models (LLMs) that features anonymous, randomized battles in a crowdsourced manner.
+- [MixEval Leaderboard](https://mixeval.github.io/#leaderboard) - a ground-truth-based dynamic benchmark derived from off-the-shelf benchmark mixtures, which evaluates LLMs with a highly capable model ranking (i.e., 0.96 correlation with Chatbot Arena) while running locally and quickly (6% the time and cost of running MMLU).
 - [AlpacaEval Leaderboard](https://tatsu-lab.github.io/alpaca_eval/) - An Automatic Evaluator for Instruction-following Language Models using Nous benchmark suite.
 - [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) - aims to track, rank and evaluate LLMs and chatbots as they are released.